andreamussap/AFMussap-Tech-Shopping-List/docs/features.md

 Items
 ---
-Items can be grouped through a simple color system to help you to organize your list into sections, for example.
+Items can be grouped through a simple color system to help you to organize your list into sections, for instance.
 Tap the item to strikethrough it, signaling that it has already been purchased.
 To deselect it, tap the item again.
 Slide the item to the right, so you can *edit* or *delete* it.